us-fe/us-fe.github.io/docs/question/extract-all-anchor-elements-from-html-string.md

 ---

 # extract all anchor element from HTML string

+## Question
 Given a HTML string, write a function to extract the anchor `<a/>` tag from it.

 ```js